 It’s time to make your packing list now, as this will help to keep you organized and ensure nothing important is left at home.
 Remember, with camping you will likely need to bring along cooking supplies, your food, utensils, cleaning supplies, and so forth.
 You are essentially packing a home away from home.

-When packing your clothes, be sure to look into the weather forecast and bring layers – including rain gear.
+When packing your clothes and accessories be sure to look into the weather forecast and bring layers – including rain gear.

 Research Meal Ideas